calmm-js/partial.lenses/README.md

 understand that lenses are just one of many functional abstractions for working with data structures.

-One case which we've ran into multiple times and falls out of the sweet spot of lenses is performing uniform transforms over data structures.
+One type of use case which we've ran into multiple times and falls out of the sweet spot of lenses is performing uniform transforms over data structures.
 For example, we've run into the following uses cases:

 * Eliminate all reference to an object with a particular id.
 * Transform all instances of certain objects over many paths.